Multi-communicating: Compartmentalization

-Compartmentalization refers to the ability and ease of cross-conversations.
+Compartmentalization refers to the ability to perform and ease of cross-conversations.
 For instance, an online chat allows one to move relatively freely from one conversation to another.
-Cameron and Webster (2011), "a medium with invisibility does not allow visual cues to be exchanged during the interaction, and using two media with invisibility makes it easier to compartmentalize the conversation while multi-communicatiating."
-In this case, the ability to hide conversations from the multiple communication partners is an important factor of compartmentalization, too.
+Cameron and Webster mention that "a medium with invisibility does not allow visual cues to be exchanged during the interaction, and using two media with invisibility makes it easier to compartmentalize the conversation while multi-communicating".
+In this case, the ability to hide conversations from multiple communication partners is also important factor of compartmentalization.

 Flexibility of tempo

 Flexibility of tempo refers to the amount of time a person has to respond to a certain message.
 Face-to-face communication often allows for less flexibility of tempo than does a text message.
 Most typically, users choose to combine media technologies such as the telephone (described as non-flexible in tempo and partially compartmentalized) with those such as electronic text (described as high in both flexibility and compartmentalization capabilities).
-Of course, sometimes presence allocators do not have a choice about one or more of the media they engage with.
-However, specific combinations of communication media may contribute strongly toward the success or, lack thereof, one has with multi-communicating.
+Sometimes presence allocators do not have a choice about one or more of the media they engage with, but specific combinations of communication media may contribute strongly toward the success or, lack thereof, one has with multi-communicating.

 Outcome factors

-Several factors may help to determine the outcomes of an episode of multi-communicating, including intensity, topic of conversation, equivocality, and the presence allocator themselves.
+Several factors may help to determine the outcomes of an episode of multi-communicating, including intensity, the topic of conversation, equivocality, and the presence allocator.

 Intensity of communication

-Intensity of communication is one of the key factors in multi-communicating because it helps to predict the amount of attention and importance a specific conversation holds.
+The intensity of communication is one of the key factors in multi-communicating because it helps to predict the amount of attention and importance a specific conversation holds.
 Typically, conversation intensity increases with more, simultaneous conversations, a faster pace of conversion, a broader range of topics, and a wider mix of social roles.
-Social roles are based on the position you hold in a conversation, for example, a supervisor communicating with a subordinate.
+Social roles are based on the position an individual holds in a conversation, such as a supervisor communicating with a subordinate.
 Overly high intensity has sometimes been reported as a factor for unsuccessful multi-communicating.
-For example, if a conversation is not very complicated or equivocal, a person might be more likely to engage in multiple conversations.
-A conversation that is more complicated might make it hard for multi-communicating to take place.

 Topic of conversation

-The topics or themes within multi-communicating are another key factor determining overall success.
-Put simply, the more alike the themes of the simultaneous conversations, the easier it is for the presence allocator to process information and engage in conversation-switching.
-Similarly, the more divergent the topics or themes of conversation, the bigger the cognitive strain on the presence allocator and the higher the chance for confusion or conversation mix-ups.
+The more similar the themes of the simultaneous conversations are, the easier it is for the presence allocator to process information and engage in conversation-switching.
+Similarly, the more divergent the topics or themes of conversation, the bigger the cognitive strain on the presence allocator and the higher the chance for confusion.